 Pallet racking is possibly the method of storage used most widely in warehousing and distribution centres.
 It is versatile, cost effective and easy to fit, so perfect for warehousing operations of all sizes.

 However, there are a number of common pallet racking mistakes that companies often make when purchasing and using pallet racking.
 These can impact on profit, efficiency and safety.
-Here are three things to consider when planning your pallet racking system to ensure that you don’t make costly errors with its purchase and use.
+Here are some key things to consider when planning your pallet racking system to ensure that you don’t make costly errors with its purchase and use.

 In business it is always important to keep one eye on the future.
 This is especially prudent in warehousing where things can change at a rapid rate.
 When planning your warehouse you need to take into account your future business needs and allow for expansion and change.
 This includes being able to make efficient use of the available space both now and in the future.